-When you decrease fats in the diet, you naturally increase carbohydrates, and possibly protein.
-Fat protein and carbohydrates (macronutrients) are what comprise the calorie content of every food, in varying ratios (and alcohol, but that’s not a food).
-Therefore, by process of elimination, when you remove one of these three calorie sources, the other two will have to increase.
+Typically, when you decrease fats in the diet, you naturally increase carbohydrates and possibly protein.
+Fat, protein and carbohydrates (macronutrients) are what comprise the caloric content of every food, in varying ratios.
+Therefore, by process of elimination, when you remove or decrease one of these three calorie sources, the others will likely increase.

-Below, is a very brief sum up of this HUGE topic, and I would really encourage you to CHECK OUT THIS ARTICLE for a little more detail.
-The more you understand about it, the easier it becomes to grasp the concept of “why,” and when you know why you’re doing something, making changes to support the “why” are much easier!
+Below I’ve listed off a few thoughts on why dietary fat doesn’t make you fat and why this important nutrient, needs to be eaten in adequate amounts.
+I would really encourage you to CHECK OUT THIS ARTICLE for more detail.
+The more you understand about a topic, the easier it becomes to grasp the concept of “why,” and when you know why you’re doing something, making changes to support the “why,” are much easier!

 Carbohydrates (especially from processed foods) are like the kindling when you build a fire.
 They burn right away, very quickly, and then the fire goes out.
 Fat is like the log you would put on the fire, to keep it burning long and slow.”

 If you think about what type of fuel (carb or fat) your body prefers to burn during most of the day, it’s easy to see why eating more fat is advantageous.
 At rest and low intensity exercise, the body prefers to burn fat for fuel.
 When your heart rate increases with more intense exercise, it switches to burning more carbs for fuel.
-Now think, what percentage of the day are you at rest or low exercise output?
+Now think, what percentage of the day are we at rest or low exercise output?
 For the majority of people, the answer is most of the day, if not all.
-Why wouldn’t you be feeding your body the fuel it prefers to burn, at low output?
-Why would we be giving a high intensity fuel source for a low intensity day?
+We should be feeding our body the fuel it prefers to burn, at low output.

-3. Fats keep you satiated.
+Fats keep you satiated.
 It delays the stomachs’ emptying rate, so your nutrients are released slower over time.
-It keeps your blood sugar more stable, and starves off cravings for sugar and carbs.
+It keeps your blood sugar more stable and starves off cravings for sugar and carbs.